-It would be impossible to name a worry of any kind that does not have fear as its base and we know from experience we cannot be in fear and in love at one and the same moment.
-So we know from experience that the very essence of successful relationships, love, is not present in moments of worry.
+It would be impossible to name a worry of any kind that does not have fear as its base and I know from experience I cannot be in fear and in love at one and the same moment.
+So I know from experience that the very essence of successful relationships, love, is not present in moments of worry.

-It's as simple as this: while we are worrying, we are not in love.
+It's as simple as this: while I am worrying, I am not in love.

-Of course we can quit worrying and return to love, but during the moments we are worrying we are not in love.
+Of course I can quit worrying and return to love, but during the moments I am worrying I am not in love.

 Someone might argue, "Hey, who cares?
 As long as you are loving most of the time."

 But why would I want to worry at all?
 Worry doesn't taste good, fouling my mouth and giving me bad breath; worry doesn't smell good, causing unpleasant body odor; and worry doesn't feel good, robbing me of the only feeling that is natural, joyous, and healthy ... the feeling of love.

 No one can enjoy for very long being in relationship with a worrier.